2022–23 Oregon Ducks men's basketball team

-The 2022–23 Oregon Ducks men's basketball team represents the University of Oregon during the 2022–23 NCAA Division I men's basketball season.
-The Ducks, led by 13th-year head coach Dana Altman, play their home games at Matthew Knight Arena as members of the Pac–12 Conference.
+The 2022–23 Oregon Ducks men's basketball team represented the University of Oregon during the 2022–23 NCAA Division I men's basketball season.
+The Ducks, led by 13th-year head coach Dana Altman, played their home games at Matthew Knight Arena as members of the Pac–12 Conference.
+They finished the season 18–13, 12–8 in Pac-12 play to finish in fourth place.
+As the No. 4 seed in the Pac-12 tournament, they defeated Washington State in the quarterfinals before losing to UCLA in the semifinal round.
+They received an invitation to the National Invitation Tournament, where they defeated UC Irvine in the first round and UCF in the second round, before losing to Wisconsin in the quarterfinals.

 Previous season

 The Ducks finished the season 20–15, 11–9 in Pac-12 play to finish in a tie for 5th place for the regular season.
 They defeated Oregon State in the first round of the Pac-12 tournament before losing to Colorado in the quarterfinals.
 They did not receive an invitation to the NCAA tournament but did receive a bid to the NIT tournament as 4 seed in the Texas A&M. They defeated Utah State 83–72 in their first round matchup and would be defeated in the second round by Texas A&M 60–75.